Freedom of Information Act

 In our efforts to provide access to public information, the Village of Lombard maintains the following information electronically so that it is available 24/7:

-Another option to see if the information you are requesting is already digitally is to search our archives.
+Another option to see if the information you are requesting is already digital is to search our archives.
 To do so, use the "Search" box in the upper right hand corner of this page.
 For your convenience, you can complete an online FOIA application form or submit a printable version which will open in a new window.

 POLICE DEPARTMENT RECORDS ONLY